mdai/model-deploy/README.md

-# model-deploy-examples
+# model-deploy

+## Examples

-Example model deployments for training/testing/inference on MD.ai
+Example model deployments for training/testing/inference on MD.ai are located in the `examples/` folder.

 ## Development